Geoffrey-42/rag-groundx-mcp-server/README.md

 - You must also specify the path to the root directory of the project (for example, /home/<your-name>/<project-folder>/rag-groundx-mcp-server/src) in the command line arguments "args".

 - You may also use fastmcp.cli.claude to configure the MCP servers in Claude Desktop.
 See https://gofastmcp.com/python-sdk/fastmcp-cli-claude#fastmcp-cli-claude for more information.

+- Anthropic has also introduced "Desktop Extensions" (.dxt files) which simplify the installation and management of local MCP servers, allowing for one-click setup.

 2. **Restart Claude Desktop and VS Code** (File->Quit) to apply changes